 James Burns House

-James Burns House provides support to adults with physical disabilities in Bournemouth.
+James Burns House is a residential care home providing support to adults with physical disabilities in Bournemouth.

 JDRF is the worlds only type 1 diabetes charity.

 We fund research to cure, treat and prevent type 1 diabetes and provide information for those living with or supporting someone with this life long auto immune condition.

 We host a variety of fundraising events around the UK to support our world renowned and ground breaking research.